Click here to view the slides presented by Bill Mohl, President of Entergy Wholesale Commodities, at the press conference on Monday, January 9, 2017.

 The four-year notice we are providing should provide sufficient time for adequate steps to be taken to protect grid reliability without requiring that Indian Point run beyond 2020 and 2021.
 The NYISO can offer retiring plants a special contract if they are needed for reliability and are the lowest cost option for avoiding grid disruptions.

 Entergy is a proud supporter of important charitable and other organizations in the region.
 We will remain strongly engaged in our community through our charitable programs through the period of plant operation and will not speculate beyond that

 The settlement terms include Entergy’s agreement to provide $15 million in funding as part of our continued commitment to community stakeholders and environmental stewardship.

 We recognize that this planned shutdown is a significant event for the local economy and for surrounding communities.
 Entergy will provide $15 million in funding as part of our continued commitment to community stakeholders and environmental stewardship.

 These funds have not yet been earmarked for any specific organization, and the criteria for eligibility have not yet been determined.

-Per the settlement agreement with the state, we will request an amendment to our license renewal application that will adjust the end term of a renewed license from 2033 and 2035 for Units 2 and 3, respectively, to 2024 and 2025.
+Yes.
+Per the settlement agreement with the state, we requested an amendment to our license renewal application that proposed adjusting the end term of a renewed license from 2033 and 2035 for Units 2 and 3, respectively, to 2024 and 2025.